Last Updated on July 3, 2020 by Editorial Team

 But first, we must know what exactly dyscalculia is?

 Dyscalculia is a life long learning disability affecting a person’s ability to understand numbers and learn math facts.
 It is seen as the mathematical equivalent to dyslexia and hence, the name – Number Dyslexia.
 It severely affects the life of a dyscalculic (commonly referred to a person suffering from dyscalculia).
 Individuals may lose the ability to visually interpret data.
 In severe cases, Number dyslexia may develop into math phobia.

 What are we gonna do about it?

 Don’t worry.
-Just being a little cautious towards child behaviour can help a long way in his/her future.
-Early you identify the signs, earlier the child will be able to to adapt to a new learning process and overcome the struggle.
+Just being a little cautious towards child behavior can help a long way in his/her future.
+Early you identify the signs, earlier the child will be able to adapt to a new learning process and overcome the struggle.
 It’s important to keep a daily check of the child’s learning pattern.
-Look up to his/her stuff such as homework, class test sheets etc. to investigate any possible signs of dyscalculia.
+Look up to his/her stuff such as homework, class test sheets, etc. to investigate any possible signs of dyscalculia.
 If found, don’t panic.
 Consult a qualified school psychologist or special education worker right away.

 What signs we should look for?